Can You Sell Organs in the United States?

 Being an Organ, Eye and Tissue Donor is an Altruistic Decision

 Organ, eye and tissue donation is the ultimate act of kindness one can do for another human being.
-Financial incentives for donating organs and tissues are not only in direct conflict with the altruistic and generous nature of organ, eye and tissue donation, but are also against federal law as established by the National Organ Transplant Act.
+Financial incentives for donating organs and tissues are not only in direct conflict with the altruistic and generous nature of organ, eye and tissue donation, they are also against federal law as established by the National Organ Transplant Act.

 Amy-donor-mother-photo